-There are several charitable organisations in the UK that can help with finding a surrogate.
+There are several charitable organisations in the UK that can help you with finding a surrogate.
 They can match surrogates and IPs.
 You may also find a surrogate yourself.
 It is illegal in the UK to advertise for a surrogate or intended parents.

 If a surrogacy arrangement goes wrong, you risk losing your child to someone that you had no intention of having a relationship with.
 Ultimately, the worst case scenario is a breakdown of the arrangement with dire emotional, psychological and financial consequences for the child’s life.

 Surrogacy contracts are not legally binding and therefore simply signing an agreement is not sufficient.
-We have seen many things go wrong in surrogacy arrangements.
+I have seen many things go wrong in surrogacy arrangements.
 You need to ensure that you are all absolutely clear about what your intentions are from insemination, payments, birth plan, birth registration and legal responsibility.